philgladman/home-rpi-NAS/README.md

 ## Step 6.) - Test and confirm access to NAS
 - connect to smb from computer,
+- the ip address of the new NAS will be the ip of the nginx ingress controller.
+Run this command to get that ip address `kubectl get svc -n nginx-ingress nginx-ingress-ingress-nginx-controller -o yaml -o jsonpath='{.status.loadBalancer.ingress[].ip}'`
-- on mac, click on finder, then click `cmd+k`, type in `smb://<ip-of-pi>`, click connect, click connect again, and now type in your newly created username and password.
+- on mac, click on finder, then click `cmd+k`, type in `smb://<nginx-ingress-ip>`, click connect, click connect again, and now type in your newly created username and password.
 Click on the name of the NAS that was created.
 - in terminal, downland smbclient `sudo apt install smbclient` and run `smbclient -L <rpi-ip-address> -U <smb-username>` and type in password. you will see the name of the new NAS under `Sharename`.